johabu/VocabC/README.md

 	Be careful with the spelling!
 You have two tries, e.g. if you misspelled a word.
 Before asking for a word the program gives you information about your progress and percentage of the words you knew.
+	In the end it shows you statistics about your knowledge, which are stored in each vocabulary file as well.

 Errors
 -------